geodynamics/Rayleigh/doc/source/User_Guide/getting_started.rst

 Because Rayleigh installs a number of different packages the first of these lines simplifies the search for a compatible selection of package versions.
-The second line creates a new environment named "radev" and installs all necessary packages.
+The second line creates a new environment named ``radev`` and installs all necessary packages.
 The third line activates the environment.
 This command will likely take a while (a few minutes).

 If you want to undo the change to the channel priority setting afterwards, you can run